BdR76/datasetmultitool/readme.md

 * When automatically detecting date formats, the date and month order is sometimes incorrect
 * Quoted string values are not supported
-* There is no output log for any data errors
+* Error checking for value labels is not supported (for example column may only contain 1, 2 or 3)

 History
 -------
 04-jul-2019 - first release v1.0
+02-nov-2019 - logging for data errors

 BdR©2019 Free to use - send questions or comments: Bas de Reuver - bdr1976@gmail.com